Why do people fail to keep their New Year’s resolutions?

 - Losing track of their progress (or not tracking it at all)

 The New York Times reports that resolutions often fail because they are not the right resolutions.
-Most of the time, a resolution is created based on what someone else (our society) is telling us.
-The goal is too vague and there isn’t a realistic plan in place for achieving it.
+Most of the time, a resolution is created based on what someone else (our society) tells us.
+The goal is too vague, and there isn’t a realistic plan to achieve it.